wavesplatform/waves-lessons/web3/web3.md

-# Web3
+# Lesson I-1.
+Web3

-Before we go into some more technical details, let's talk about some of the basic aspects of the web, its history, and the future.
+In this lesson, we'll discuss some basic aspects of the web, its history, and the future.
+We'll also talk about technical aspects of web3: account keys and digital signatures.

+Duration: 7 min

 - [Short history of Web evolution](#short-history-of-web-evolution)
 - [Web services now and Web3 architecture](#web-services-now-and-web3-architecture)